graphery/graphane-doc/src/guide/starter/load.md

 :::

-Graphane runs dynamically in the browser, and does not require compiling or transpiling at development time.
+One of the advantages of Graphane is that it runs dynamically in the browser and does not need heavy compilation or transpilation processes at development time.
+Any change, adaptation or modification, we can do it directly without other transformations.